Mosheledi/alx-system_engineering-devop/0x01-shell_permissions/README.md

-su-changes current user to desired user whoami-tells current user id-check all information of user
+su-changes current user to desired user whoami-tells current user groups-check all groups current user is a part of